Agra - Cochin - Jaipur - Mumbai

 Jaipur, Rajasthan

-Jaipur, The Pink City - The City Palace is a palace complex which includes the Chandra Mahal and Mubarak Mahal palaces and other buildings
+Jaipur, The Pink City - The City Palace is a palace complex which includes the

 The Jaipur Jars - One of two identical silver jugs kept in the City Palace. - As per the Guinness Book of World Records, these are the heaviest silver artefacts in the world, each can hold 900 gallons